Showing posts with label Poetry. Show all posts

 he fans out his butt like a pack of cards

 and onto a flagstone flops.
-Wary of malady
+Wary of malady,

-he gingerly stretches out his white-collared neck
+he gingerly stretches out

 Unhinging winds fringe maroon-fingered moon,